 Physiologically, dehydrated tissues in our body do not function well and are consequently more prone to injuries and inflammation.
-According to some studies (ref 1,2 &3), the brain itself really suffers from lack of water: even a light dehydration (1% of your body weight) can create mood swings, short memory and a reduction of brain activity.
+According to some studies, the brain itself really suffers from lack of water: even slight dehydration (1% of your body weight) can create mood swings, short memory and a reduction of brain activity.

 A plant with and without water

 Here the comparison with nature is helpful: a plant that is lacking water is surely not going to thrive, blossom or produce fruits because its functionality is compromised by dehydration.
 For human beings like ourselves is no different; body tissues (neurons, tendons, muscles, bones, joints, cartilage, etc) when dehydrated cannot function 100%.